Imagine Ads in Streetviews Images

-People other than a business owner can add images of a business to Google, but consider that some of those images may be old, and may contain some dated information.
-As cold as it is today, I’m ready for a spring time production of anything, even a broadway “Spring Awakening” show like the one shown on the marquee above.
+People other than a business owner can add images of a business to Google, but consider that some of those images may be old and may contain some dated information.
+As cold as it is today, I’m ready for a springtime production of anything, even a broadway “Spring Awakening” show like the one shown on the marquee above.

 Imagine a site owner being able to update parts of images, such as marquees.
-I would imagine that they would only be able to change their own images, rather than one’s submitted by someone else, as the above image seems to be.
+I would imagine that they would only be able to change their images, rather than one’s submitted by someone else, as the above image seems to be.

-A patent filing from Google describes a way for Google to let property owners claim their properties in Streetviews, to make changes to streetview scenes and associated images, and to allow people to bid to advertise on those pictures.
+A patent filing from Google describes a way for Google to let property owners claim their properties in Streetview, to make changes to streetview scenes and associated images, and to allow people to bid to advertise on those pictures.

-The patent is:
+The Streetviews Images Ad patent is: